-All exams are to be taken online, using Proctorio, on the designated exam dates.
+All exams are to be taken online, in class, using Proctorio, on the designated exam dates.

-You are required to take the exam alone on the scheduled day.
-The exam will be open for a 24-hour period on the date listed on the schedule below starting at 12 a.m. and closing at 11:59 p.m.
 The exam may be taken at an alternative time when approved by the instructor for one of the following reasons: (a) the absence is a university excused activity, necessary documentation is provided, and arrangements for make-up are made in advance; or (b) the absence is due to a medical or family emergency, necessary documentation is provided, and arrangements for makeup are made within 24 hours of the missed exam.
 If the requirements for (a) or (b) are not fully met, you will receive 0 points for the exam.
 Please note that make-up exams may be of a different format or cover course content in a different ratio than the original.